West Warwick Reservoir

 West Warwick Reservoir is located in the London Borough of Waltham Forest at Walthamstow.
 The storage reservoir is part of the Lee Valley Reservoir Chain, which supplies drinking water to London.
 It is owned by Thames Water.

 History

-The reservoir was constructed by the East London Waterworks Company in the mid-19th century on former marshland.
+In 1895, the East and West Warwick Reservoirs were completed and named after the Countess of Warwick, heiress of the local Maynard family, who sold the land to East London Waterworks Company which constructed a series of reservoirs in the mid-19th century on former marshland.

 Ecology

 The reservoir is part of Walthamstow Reservoirs, which is a Site of Special Scientific Interest (SSSI).

 Recreation

 The reservoir is popular with birdwatchers, anglers and naturalists, but access is by permit only.